What is a DASH Diet? An Overview of the Benefits, Risks, and Typical Plans

 What is a DASH diet?

-The DASH diet (Dietary Approaches to Stop Hypertension) is a diet promoted by the National Heart, Lung, and Blood Institute which is a part of the NIH, a United States government organization, to control hypertension.
+The DASH diet (Dietary Approaches to Stop Hypertension) is a diet promoted by the National Heart, Lung, and Blood Institute.
+It is a part of the NIH, a United States government organization, to control hypertension.

 A DASH diet is based on strategies that have been used by the health professionals and patients for years to improve weight and health.